 Port Houston is the local sponsor for the Houston Ship Channel.
 This responsibility encompasses a number of important tasks that help ensure the free flow of commerce in and out of Port Houston.
 Those responsibilities include:

 Click hereDredged Material Placement Areas, commonly referred to as “DAMP” sites or placement areas, are areas that accept soils that have been dredged from the Houston Ship Channel.
 The term “DAMP” refers to the site management process that includes carefully dewatering and ditching a site to dry, after receiving dredged material.

 - Dredging –

-Click here to show/hide contentsproject management/coordination of dredging projects of the Port Authority, US Army Corps of Engineers (USACE) and private terminals.
+Click here to show/hide contentsproject management/coordination of dredging projects of the US Army Corps of Engineers (USACE), Port Houston, and private terminals.

 - Marine Construction Permits —

-Click here to show/hide contentsadministration of permits for the construction of docks, bulkheads, wharves, etc. that encumber Port Authority property; submerged land leases.
+Click here to show/hide contentsadministration of permits for the construction of docks, bulkheads, wharves, etc. that encumber Port Houston property; submerged land leases.

 - Pipeline, Cable, and Transmission Line Licenses —

-Click here to show/hide contentsproject management/administration of projects that encumber Port Authority property, including seismic exploration and right of entry.
+Click here to show/hide contentsproject management/administration of projects that encumber Port Houston property, including seismic exploration and right of entry.